 - business directories;

 - trade journals;

 - supplier catalogues and mailshots;

-- information from other academies; - information provided by the DFE/ESFA.
+- information from other academies;

+- information provided by the DFE/ESFA.

 The Scheme of Delegation sets out the limits, processes and authorising procedures for tendering and this is reviewed on an annual basis.
-The Trust observes the Official Journal of the European Union (OJEU) procurement thresholds.
+The Trust observes the Public Sector Procurement thresholds.